 - CHRO positions have shortened considerably since 2016, down to 3.7 years from 5 years

 There are several contributing factors to the above changes and changes we can expect to see in the years post-pandemic.
-For example, the United States economy saw a period of “unicorn IPOs” as companies like Uber, Lyft, Peloton, Beyond Meat, Zoom and Spotify went public and drew in tenured leadership teams.
-This isn’t likely to occur in 2021, which means we can expect to see average tenure across the c-suite increase as top talent stays put.
+For example, in 2019-2020, the United States economy saw a period of “unicorn IPOs” as companies like Uber, Lyft, Peloton, Beyond Meat, Zoom and Spotify went public and drew in tenured leadership teams.
+This isn’t likely to occur in 2022, which means we can expect to see average tenure across the C-suite increase as top talent stays put.